10 Best Restaurants in Colombo, Sri Lanka

 Beach Wadiya, Marine Dr, Colombo, Sri Lanka, +94 11 2 588568

 Ministry of Crab

-Created by Mahela Jayawardene, Kumar Sangakkara and Dharshan Munidase (of Nihonbashi) as a celebration of Sri Lanka’s seafood, Ministry of Crab specialises in offering every possible variation on the humble crab, transforming it into the height of gourmet excellence in the process.
+Created by Mahela Jayawardene, Kumar Sangakkara and Dharshan Munidase (of Nihonbashi) as a celebration of Sri Lanka’s seafood, Ministry of Crab specializes in offering every possible variation on the humble crab, transforming it into the height of gourmet excellence in the process.
 The culinary credentials of the three owner/chefs are first rate and this is translated in their innovative and refined take on the rustic crab, which they sell in vast quantities every day.
-Diners can enjoy simple but hugely flavourful dishes such as Garlic Crab, Ginger Steamed Crab, Pepper Crab or Butter Crab, whilst also choosing the size of their crab dinner, from a petite 1/2 Kilo Crab to Crabzilla, which comes in at an astounding 2kg and upwards!
+Diners can enjoy simple but hugely flavorful dishes such as Garlic Crab, Ginger Steamed Crab, Pepper Crab or Butter Crab, whilst also choosing the size of their crab dinner, from a petite 1/2 Kilo Crab to Crabzilla, which comes in at an astounding 2kg and upwards!
 Located in the Old Dutch Hospital, the historic colonial façade is the perfect location for this festival of crab.

 Ministry of Crab, Old Dutch Hospital, Colombo, Sri Lanka, +94 11 234 2722

 If it is a colonial atmosphere you are after, then the Cricket Club Café is the ideal place to start.
 Built in a small colonial villa by an Australian couple, James & Gabrielle Whight, The Cricket Club Café celebrates everything that is great about Sri Lanka’s favourite sport whilst also offering first rate dining.
 The walls are lined with autographed bats and pictures of famous cricket stars from Sri Lanka and Australia, whilst the regular congregation of cricket fans mean that this is also the best places to watch matches.